 - Information about medical professionals who took care of you and when they saw you for one or more disabling conditions.
 Include names, addresses, and phone numbers for everyone.
 Make sure you get the person and the place they work for, so as you list doctors and caseworkers, be sure to include the clinics and hospitals, too.

 - Medication Information.
-List all the medication and the dosages you’re taking.
+List all the medications and the dosages you’re taking.

 - Any medical records from medical professionals and specialists that you saw for your disability.